 Significance of Jambukeswarar Temple

-- The sanctum of Jambukeswarar has an underground water stream and in spite of pumping water out, it is always filled with water.
+The sanctum of Jambukeswarar has an underground water stream and in spite of pumping water out, it is always abundant in water.

-- There are five enclosures inside the temple.
-The massive outer wall covering the fifth precinct, known as the Vibudi Prakara, stretches over a mile and is two feet thick and over 25 feet high.
-Legend maintains that the wall was built by Shiva working with the laborers.
+There are five enclosures inside the temple.
+The massive outer wall covering the fifth precinct is famous as the Vibudi Prakara.
+It stretches over a mile, and is two feet thick and over 25 feet high.
+Legend maintains that Shiva built the wall with the laborers.
 The fourth precinct contains a hall with 796 pillars.
 It also has a small tank fed by perpetual springs.

-- The main deity of the temple is Jambukeswara, representing the element water.
-Jambukeswara is depicted sitting under a jambu tree, which grows over a small stream that engulfs the deity during the rainy season.
+The main deity of the temple is Jambukeswara, representing the element water.
+Also, Jambukeswara is depicted sitting under a jambu tree.
+It grows over a small stream that engulfs the deity during the rainy season.

-- The temple is also considered the abode of goddess Akilandeswari, one of the forms of the goddess Parvati.
+The temple is also the abode of goddess Akilandeswari, one of the forms of the goddess Parvati.

-- The sannathy of the goddess Akilandeshwari and the sannathy of Prasanna Vinayaka are in the shape of the pranava manthra called “Om”.
+The sannathy of the goddess Akilandeshwari and the sannathy of Prasanna Vinayaka are in the shape of the pranava manthra “Om”.

-- The temples idols are installed opposite to each other – Such temples are known as Upadesa Sthalams.
-As the Devi was like a student and Jambukeswara like a Guru (teacher) in this temple, there is no Thiru Kalyanam (marriage) conducted in this temple for Shiva and Parvathi, unlike the other Shiva temples.
+Also, the temples idols are opposite to each other.
+Such temples are Upadesa Sthalams.
+As the Devi was a student and Jambukeswara a Guru (teacher), hence Thiru Kalyanam (marriage) does not take place in this temple for Shiva and Parvathi, unlike the other Shiva temples.

 Timings of Rituals and Poojas at Jambukeswarar temple

-- The Ardhajama pooja happens at 9 pm in the night.
-That is the last pooja of the day.
+The Ardhajama pooja happens at 9 pm in the night.
+It is the last pooja of the day.

 Festivals celebrated at Jambukeswarar Temple

-- Panguni Brahmmotsavam in March-April and Aadi Pooram in July-August are the festivals elaborately celebrated in the temple.
+Panguni Brahmmotsavam in March-April and Aadi Pooram in July-August are the famous festivals of the temple.

-- Thai – Thai Poosam, Thai theppam (Float) festival.
-Special poojas are performed during Fridays of Thai month.
+Thai – Thai Poosam, Thai theppam (Float) festival.
+Special poojas take place during Fridays of Thai month.

 How to reach Jambukeswarar Temple

-- By road: Thiruvanaikaval is situated in the middle of Trichy and Thiruvarangam is about 320 km on Chennai & Kanyakumari national highway.
-The temple is located 8 km from central bus stand and 3 km from Chathiram bus stand at Trichy.
-Government and private bus service is available to reach Thiruvanaikaval.
+Road: Thiruvanaikaval is situated in the middle of Trichy and Thiruvarangam.
+It is about 320 km on Chennai & Kanyakumari national highway.
+The temple is 8 km away from central bus stand and 3 km from Chathiram bus stand at Trichy.
+Moreover, government and private bus service is available to reach Thiruvanaikaval.

 Hotels nearby Jambukeswarar Temple

-- Mayas Kem Pride at 75-I, Salai Road , Thillai Nagar is a renowned hotel that is liked by many.
+Mayas Kem Pride at 75-I, Salai Road , Thillai Nagar is a famous hotel.

-- Hotel Mayas at Hotel Mayas 46, Karur Bye Pass Road, Chatram Bus Stand features resplendent accommodations that are welcomed by many.
+Also, Hotel Mayas at Hotel Mayas 46, Karur Bye Pass Road, Chatram Bus Stand features good accommodations.

 Places nearby Jambukeswarar Temple

-- Arulmigu Vekkalaimman Temple- It is dedicated to Lord Mother Vekkali Amman graces majestically sitting on a Yoga Peeta facing north.
-She is holding trident, Udukkai, the rope-pasam and Akshaya Patra (a vessel from which food would be constantly flowing to feed all beings) in Her four hands.
+Arulmigu Vekkalaimman Temple- It is dedicated to Lord Mother Vekkali Amman.
+She is holding a trident, Udukkai, the rope-pasam and Akshaya Patra (a vessel from which food would be constantly flowing to feed all beings) in Her four hands.